basedantoni/basedantoni/README.md

 -->
 My name is Anthony Mercado, I'm a born and raised Texan who loves everything tech.
 I'm an aspiring Software Engineer who wants to build solutions to someone's problem.
 My skills are mostly web related but I have an interest in machine learning as well.
 <br/>
-- 🔭 I’m currently working on a Habit Tracker to help people with productivity
+- 🔭 I’m currently working on a Spotify Recommendation application that utilizes computer vision with images and the Spotify API

 - 🌱 I’m currently learning about Machine Learning